-Daikon and radish are highly nutritious vegetables, rich in powerful plant compounds, vitamins, minerals, and fiber, which together protect your body from disease.
-In fact, vegetable consumption has been linked to a lower risk of heart and other chronic diseases.
+Daikon and radish are highly nutritious vegetables, rich in potent plant compounds, vitamins, minerals, and fiber, which together protect your body from disease.
+Vegetable consumption has been linked to a lower risk of heart and other chronic diseases.

 Weight Loss and Diets

-Eating low-calorie, high-fiber foods can help you maintain a healthy weight or lose weight.
+Eating low-calorie and high-fiber foods can help you maintain a healthy weight or lose weight.
 Radishes and daikons have almost a similar number of calories.

-They both are considered non-starchy vegetables, which means they are very low in carbs.
+They both are considered non-starchy vegetables, which means they are deficient in carbs.
 According to studies, eating non-starchy vegetables can promote a healthy body weight .

 Eating cruciferous vegetables such as radishes can help prevent cancer.
 Both radishes and daikons contain phytochemicals and anthocyanins, which have anti-carcinogenic properties.
-They are rich in sulforaphane, which research has shown is effective in fighting breast, colon, prostate, and ovarian cancers.
+They are rich in sulforaphane, which research has shown to fight breast, colon, prostate, and ovarian cancers.
 Moreover, vitamin C acts as a powerful antioxidant, preventing free radicals from damaging DNA inside cells, thereby helping to prevent cancer.
-According to the study, radish root extract contains several types of isothiocyanates that cause cell death in some cancer cell lines .
+According to the study, radish root extract contains several isothiocyanates that cause cell death in some cancer cell lines .

 Boost Immune System

 Vitamin C can boost immune defenses by supporting various cellular functions.
-100 grams of daikon contains 22 mg of vitamin C, which is 30% of the recommended daily intake.
-Vitamin C is mainly concentrated in plant leaves, in fact, daikon leaves are richer in vitamin C than oranges.
+One hundred grams of daikon contains 22 mg of vitamin C, 30% of the recommended daily intake.
+Vitamin C is mainly concentrated in plant leaves.
+Daikon leaves are richer in vitamin C than oranges.
 Raw daikon juice can help dissolve mucus and phlegm and promote healthy respiratory function .

-The natural diuretic property of radishes makes them extremely beneficial for kidney health.
+The natural diuretic property of radishes makes them highly beneficial to kidney health.
 They help flush out toxins from the body and act as a natural cleanser, preventing the buildup of waste products in the kidneys.

-Daikon glucosinolates are effective in enhancing detoxification enzymes and therefore may have significant chemopreventive activity .
+Daikon glucosinolates effectively enhance detoxification enzymes and, therefore, may have significant chemopreventive activity .

-Daikons and radishes are presumed to be relatively safe vegetables, however might not be suitable for those suffering from gallstones.
+Daikons and radishes are presumed to be relatively safe vegetables; however, they might not be suitable for those suffering from gallstones.
 Both are goitrogenic foods.
-People with impaired thyroid function can minimize the risk of negative effects by cooking them and increasing their selenium intake .
+People with impaired thyroid function can minimize the risk of adverse effects by cooking them and increasing their selenium intake .